 If you're ready for something more complex, we've created also created a guide to complex onboarding automations.

-Now that you've done something to automation contact onboarding, let's take care of FAQs.
+Now that you've done something to automation contact onboarding, let's created some canned responses and automate to canned responses.

-4. Train Your Smart Replies To Answer Your FAQs
+4. Train Smart Replies To Answer Your FAQs with Snippets (Canned Responses)

-Once you've gone through your chat logs and have a good idea what your frequently asked questions are, you'll need to make canned responses.
-Canned responses are just standardized responses that make answer common simple questions.
+Once you've gone through your chat logs and have a good idea of your frequently asked questions, you'll need to make snippets.
+Snippets are just canned responses that make answering common questions easy.
+Smart Replies & Snippets work together to automate canned responses.

 In our case, the most common questions are about connecting channels.
 People will ask, how can I connect WhatsApp to your platform?
 How can I connect Line to your platform?

-The answers we give to these questions are quite simple.
-We point them to the documentation.
-Getting smart replies to start answering your FAQs is easy.
+The answers we give to these questions are simple, we point them to the documentation.

 The key to a successful chat automation system is the ability of the organization to record, evaluate, and improve, based on their findings.